PKPASS

-PKPASS is a file format, used for storage and exchange of digital passes, developed by Apple for its Wallet application.
-Also called "PassBook", it's intended to represent information that "might otherwise be printed on small pieces of paper or plastic" like boarding passes, membership cards, coupons, certificates, etc. The format specification has been published online and this allowed for compatible implementations to be developed for other platforms like Android and Windows.
+PKPASS is a file format for storage and exchange of digital passes developed by Apple for its Wallet application.
+Passes can replace physical paper or plastic cards, like a payment card, boarding pass, loyalty card or coupon.
+The format specification has been published online and this allowed for compatible implementations to be developed for other platforms like Android, Windows and Linux.

-File structure
+Characteristics

 The file is a ZIP archive with a filename extension .pkpass containing a set of digitally signed files describing the digital pass.
 Multiple .pkpass files can be further combined into a single ZIP archive with an extension of .pkpasses in order to combine several digital passes for ease of distribution.

 The file contents of a sample PKPASS file might look like this: